Nibato/nibmods-7dtd/UnlockedByDefault/README.md

-This client side mod makes all secure blocks that you place unlocked by default.
+This mod makes doors, chests, crates, and other blocks unlocked by default